 - oregano with roasted vegetables.

-- Where recipes call for stock, choose low sodium broths.
+- Where a recipe calls for stock, choose low sodium broths instead.

 Change the fats